 The last system of astrology I studied, before shifting my focus to practice, was Uranian astrology (with astrologer Kate Petty), a modern German system which draws heavily upon ancient astrology and the logic behind it.
 I've found that all of these systems essentially say the same thing while utilizing their own unique methods and protocols while studying a chart.

 I flirted with Tarot for a few years before finally being called to study and learn it in greater depth.
 Upon discovering the Tarot Marseille, refurbished by the amazing filmmaker Alejandro Jodorowsky, I was hooked into his perspective and this deck in particular.
 I restricted myself to this deck alone for quite a while and became intimately acquainted with it before other decks began to appeal to my heart.
-I currently utilize the Rider Waite-Smith deck for all client work.

 I am a regular contributor to: